Security-Onion-Solutions/securityonion-docs/mfa.rst

 Time-based One-Time Passwords (TOTP) can be activated on a user account.
 TOTP requires the use of an authenticator app.
 Currently only Google Authenticator has been tested, however other authenticator apps that implement the time-based one-time password (TOTP) specification could also work.

-If you have a user account on multiple Security Onion deployments with TOTP activated, they may be listed identically in your authenticator app.
-If so, you should be able to edit the listing in your authenticator app so that you can distinguish between them.

 To require all users setup TOTP upon login, enable the ``Require TOTP`` configuration setting, located on the Configuration screen: ``soc > config > server > Require TOTP``.

 .. warning::